 Customer experience, or CX, is how your customers perceive their interactions with your company or brand.

 From navigating the website to contacting customer service and receiving the product that they ordered, customer experience is the sum of every interaction the customer has with your company.
-It’s sobering to think that every action you take influences your customers' perception of you and affects whether they come back or not.
+Think about it, every action you take influences your customers' perception of you and affects whether they come back or not.

-Is CX vital for your company?
+Is Customer Experience vital for your company?
 You bet it is!

-No matter what your business is, a great CX will be of benefit, whether it serves to reduce customer churn, increase sales, or expand a membership base.
+No matter what your business is, a great customer experience will be of benefit, whether it serves to reduce customer churn, increase sales, or expand a membership base.
 But how do we improve on this fluid concept and make sure that we stay on top of our customer experience?

 Customer Experience Impact